enormandeau/stacks_workflow/README.md

     - High Coverage: MedCovHom > 40 or MedCovHet > 40
     - Minor Allele Sample (MAS): NumRare <= 2

-### 6. Keep all unlinked SNPs
+### 6. Keep all non-redundant SNPs

-It is often thought that SNPs appearing within the same STACKS locus are 100% linked because they are really close.
-However, this is often not the case.
-Frequently, you will find SNPs that are not linked within the same locus.
-In order to filter and keep as much genetic information as possible, while avoiding close by SNPs with high Linkage Disequilibrium, you can keep all the SNPs that we refer to as unlinked in all the loci.
+It is often thought that SNPs appearing within the same STACKS locus are 100% linked because they are very close.
+However, they often contain different information.
+Frequently, you will find SNPs with non-redundant information within the same locus.
+In order to filter and keep as much genetic information as possible, while avoiding close by SNPs with highly redundant information, you can keep all the SNPs that we refer to as non-reduntant in all the loci.

 The procedure is as follows:
-  - Keep the first SNP and remove all the other ones appear linked to it
+  - Keep the first SNP and remove all the others with highly correlated genotypes
   - If you have SNPs remaining, repeat

-Two SNPs are linked when sample genotypes are highly correlated for these two SNPs.
+Two SNPs are redundant when sample genotypes are highly correlated for these two SNPs.
 Since RADseq data has 1) missing data and 2) mostly SNPs with low MAF values, we need to be careful when comparing sample genotypes between two SNPs.
 As a result, when comparing two SNPs, we only use samples that have no missing data in both SNPs and who possess the rare allele in at least one of the SNPs.

-Using the canonical SNPs, keep only unlinked SNPs using one the following scripts.
+You can do this by using one the following scripts.
 The input parameters are described by the scripts themselves.

 ```bash
 # Denovo